rkjc/multimedia/src/readme.txt

 	For file selection using the number method the program will retrieve a file named "Walk_xxx.ppm" (replacing the xxx with the 3 digits entered)

-	When using the quick number selection, the file has to be in the same folder as the program was run from.
+	When using the quick number selection, the file has to be in the same folder as the program was run from or in a subfolder named IDB.

 	When it runs it will display in the console a table of motion vectors.
 	It will also write this motion vector table to a file named mv.txt.